Kapuni Branch: Operations

 By 1930 goods traffic had increased and an extra service was scheduled for Thursdays as well.
 As well as general freight and livestock, a number of smaller dairy factories along the line provided good traffic at this time.
 Road competition for freight from these dairy companies ramped up from the 1940s with several dairy companies preferring to truck produce directly to New Plymouth.

-Passenger Services
+Passenger services

 Regular passenger numbers were never high - the first official train service started with only 3 people.
 As early as 1930 there were recommendations to remove passenger accommodation to save costs.
-Passenger services endured on the branch until 16 October 1955 when services became freight-only.
+Passenger services endured on the branch until 16 October 1955 (or 31 October),' when services became freight-only.
+Trains in 1955 left Hawera at 9.03am, arrived at Opunake at 11.15, returned at 12.40pm and arrived at Hawera at 3.3 p.m.

 Excursion trains were popular in the late 1920s and early 1930s with trains from Whanganui, New Plymouth and Waitara visiting.
 The first such train was a race train that ran to Pihama station on 18 March 1925 - over a year before the branch was officially completed.
 An excursion from New Plymouth in 1967 took about 2½ hours each way.

-Motive Power
+Motive power

 The first official train to Opunake was hauled by a W^{w} class tank engine.
 Later A^{B} class tender engines became the usual motive power until the end of steam power in Taranaki in late 1966.